x0ash/SPI/README.md

 ## GUI

+The final part, which consumes the API and model.

 ## Model Training

 Training an SVM off labelled data.

 ## Data Collection

-Taking labelled accounts, and getting data used in training.
+Takes labelled accounts, uses the API to get account data and saves it to a file.

 ## SteamAPI